willowisp01/tp/docs/UserGuide.md

 Format: `delete STUDENT_ID`

 * Deletes the person at the specified `STUDENT_ID`.
-* The STUDENT_ID refers to the id corresponding to the student in the list.
+* The `STUDENT_ID` refers to the id corresponding to the student in the list.
-* The STUDENT_ID is case-insensitive, must be a String starting with ‘A’ and ending with any letter, with a total length of 9
+* The `STUDENT_ID` is case-insensitive, must be a String starting with ‘A’ and ending with any letter, with a total length of 9

 Examples:
 * `delete A0123456X` deletes the student with student id  A0123456X from the list.

+### 7.7 Forming focus groups

+#### 7.7.1 Forming focus groups manually: `group`
+Creates a group with people corresponding to the selected IDs.

+Format: `group gp/GROUP_NAME id/STUDENTID` (multiple groups, IDs allowed)

+* Forms a group with the specified `GROUP_NAME`.
+* The group name includes students with the corresponding `STUDENT_IDs`.
+* If any of the given `STUDENT_IDs` do not exist, the command completely fails.
+* `GROUP_NAME` cannot be empty, and must only contain alphanumeric characters and space.

+Examples:
+* `group gp/3 id/A0123456X id/A0123456H` forms a group called `3` with 2 students in it.

+#### 7.7.2 Forming random groups: `random`
+Puts all students marked as weak into the specified number of groups.

+Format: `random NUMBER_OF_GROUPS gp/GROUP_NAME`

+* Form groups `NUMBER_OF_GROUPS` with the specified `GROUP_NAME` followed by numbering.
+* The `NUMBER_OF_GROUPS` refers to the number of groups to distribute students into.
+* `NUMBER_OF_GROUPS` must be a positive integer that is greater than the number of students marked as weak.
+* `GROUP_NAME` cannot be empty, and must only contain alphanumeric characters and space.

+Examples:
+* `random 3 gp/Random Group` randomly distributes all weaker students into 3 groups: Random Group 1, Random Group 2, Random Group 3 .

 ### Clearing all entries : `clear`